northwell-health/Accessible-Mega-Menu/README.md

     defaults = {
         /* unique ID's are required to indicate aria-owns, aria-controls and aria-labelledby */
         uuidPrefix: "accessible-megamenu",

         /* default css class used to define the megamenu styling */
         menuClass: "accessible-megamenu",

+        /* selector for the menu element within the nav */
+        menuSelector: "> *:first",

         /* default css class for a top-level navigation item in the megamenu */
         topNavItemClass: "accessible-megamenu-top-nav-item",

         /* default css class for a megamenu panel */
         panelClass: "accessible-megamenu-panel",

         /* default css class for a group of items within a megamenu panel */
         panelGroupClass: "accessible-megamenu-panel-group",

         /* default css class for the hover state */
         hoverClass: "hover",

         /* default css class for the focus state */
         focusClass: "focus",

         /* default css class for the open state */
-        openClass: "open"
+        openClass: "open",

+        /* touch/mouse event to listen for on touch-detected devices */
+        tapEvent: "touchstart"
     }
 ```

 You can optionally override the defaults to use the CSS classes you may have already defined for your mega menu.

 ### JavaScript